-- 1. The student will complete the exam at the scheduled time. - 2.
-The student must complete the exam within the allotted class time of 2 hours. - 3.
-There will be NO make-up exams. - 4.
-If a test must be missed, the weight of the final exam will be increased. - 5.
+- 1. The student will complete the exam at the scheduled time.
+Make-up exams will be at the instructor's discretion. - 2.
+The student must complete the exam within the allotted class time of 75 minutes. - 3.
+If a test must be missed, the weight of the final exam will be increased. - 4.
 A student arriving late for an exam will not be allowed to take the exam if any student has completed the exam and left the room.
-This will also count as a tardy. - 6.
-No cell phones or other electronic assistance, other than calculators, are allowed during exams. - 7.
+This will also count as a tardy. - 5.
+No cell phones or other electronic assistance devices (no calculators) are allowed during exams. - 6.
 According to SPC policy, student's grade will not be given over the phone or by email to avoid the risk of a breach of confidentiality.

-Final Exam - 45%
+Final Exam - 40%

 A comprehensive final exam will be given at the end of the semester.
-Two hours will be allotted for an exam of approximately 100 multiple choice questions and will be done electronically in the computer lab.
+Two hours will be allotted for the final exam which will be completed electronically in the computer lab.